-FEMA's National Preparedness Directorate (NPD) offers technical assistance (TA) that is designed to provide sub-recipients and sub-sub-recipients with specialized expertise to improve their emergency plans and planning.
+FEMA's National Preparedness Directorate (NPD) offers technical assistance (TA) that is designed to provide Recipients and Sub-Recipients with specialized expertise to improve their emergency plans and planning.
 TA deliveries are designed specifically to improve and enhance the continuing development of state and local emergency management across the five mission areas of the National Preparedness Goal and across all core capabilities.
 TA provides the opportunity to engage emergency managers, emergency planners, and appropriate decision-makers in open discussion of options to improve plans and planning in light of their jurisdiction's needs.
 There is no cost to approved jurisdictions for DHS/FEMA TA.